alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   @marker_fill_color = nil
 end
 ```
 This first calls the base class which is inherited by Scatter, the initialize function is called.
-After that, different properties of the plot are set to default values which are stored in variables like marker size (set to 1), marker type (set to circle) which can be of different types like, traingle, plus, star, etc. (around 35 types available), marker border colour (set to black) and marker fill colour (set to nil).
+After that, different properties of the plot are set to default values which are stored in variables like marker size (set to 1), marker type (set to circle) which can be of different types like, triangle, plus, star, etc. (around 35 types available), marker border colour (set to black) and marker fill colour (set to nil).
 Now, the initialize function is:
 ```ruby
 def initialize axes
 super(axes.abs_x, axes.abs_y)